KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

 # **OTP and XOR:**

 The One-Time Pad is a theoretically unbreakable encryption system.
+To recall how OTP works and how it looked like and how it contributed to Cryptography you can again look into the [Ancient Cryptography Doc where all of them are cleared for your sake](https://github.com/KraKEn-bit/Cryptography/blob/main/Ancient_Cryptography/README.md) .
+So Buckle up and enjoy Treasure Hunting. <br>

+So Back to the point:

-It works by XOR-ing the plaintext with a random key of the same length.<br>
+OTP works by XOR-ing the plaintext with a random key of the same length.<br>
 The way to do that is: <br>

   1) Convert the message into binary.